jwr-git/pwcoco/README.md

 - `--init_h4` - PWCoCo will run an initial colocalisation on the unconditioned dataset.
 If the H4 for this analysis reaches this threshold, the program will terminate early.
 Default is 80 (i.e. 80%).
 Set to 0 if you would like the program to always continue regardless of the initial colocalisation result.
 - `--out_cond` - would you like for the conditioned data to be saved as text files as well?
 Just including this flag will work (no extra argument following this flag is necessary).
 - `--coloc_pp` - specify the three prior probability Ps: the next **three** arguments must be the P values, default is 1e-4, 1e-4 and 1e-5.
+- `n1` - also `n2`, specify the sample size (or number of controls, see next flag) for the corresponding summary statistics.
+- `n1_case` - also `n2_case`, specify the number of cases for the corresponding summary statistics.
+If this flag is given, the above flag becomes the number of controls.

 ## Example
 Example files will be provided soon so that a full analysis can be run.
 Instead, here is an example command to run the analysis:

-`pwcoco --bfile "../../1kg_plink/chr5" --phen1_file "tgfbi/TGFBI_exposure.txt" --phen2_file "tgfbi/TGFBI_outcome.txt" --out "tgfbi/res" --chr 5 --maf 0.01 --out_cond`
+`pwcoco --bfile "../../1kg_plink/chr5" --sum_stats1 "tgfbi/TGFBI_exposure.txt" --sum_stats2 "tgfbi/TGFBI_outcome.txt" --out "tgfbi/res" --chr 5 --maf 0.01 --out_cond`

 ### Input File Formats
 The bfile, or reference files, must be in Plink format.
 This means a .bed, .bim and .fam file in the same directory with the same name.

 Phenotype files do not require a certain file format.
 Instead, they _must_ follow this structure:

-`SNP	effect_allele	other_allele	effect_allele_freq	beta	se	p	n	{case}`
+`SNP	effect_allele	other_allele	effect_allele_freq	beta	se	p	{n	{case}}`

 Column names do not matter, only the order of the data.
-The `case` column is optional and should be given for phenotypes which are measured in case/control studies - where `n` will be the total sample size and `case` only case numbers.
+The `n` and `case` columns are optional and should be given for phenotypes which are measured in case/control studies - where `n` will be the total sample size and `case` only case numbers.
 Including this column will cause the colocalisation to treat this as `cc` typed data (and not `quant` which only has `n`, total sample size, available).
+These may also be provided through the command line arguments.

 ### Output File Formats
 The program by default will output a file with the ending `.coloc` which contains the results for each of the colocalisation analyses run: